 If you’re constantly tired and stressed, your work performance and motivation will suffer.
 Allow yourself to take regular short breaks – especially when you’re busy.

 Get some fresh air, do some exercise or just sit down with a cup of tea for five minutes.
 You’ll come back to your desk feeling refreshed, productive and ready to tackle the rest of your to-do list.

 Balancing work and life is one of the most important things I’ve learned in all my years as a small business owner.

 Making a few small changes to your workflow and productivity can have a huge impact on the financial success of your small business.

-And by making the best of your time and get paid adequately, you’ll be able to work fewer hours and earn more money.
+And by making the best of your time and getting paid adequately, you’ll be able to work fewer hours and earn more money.
 Or: Work smarter not harder.

 To read more about this topic, have a look at these:

 How to Grow Your Small Business & Keep on Track

 Set Goals for Your Small Business in 4 Steps

 How to Save Time and Automate your Workflows